Rats In Cavity Walls

 rats getting into wall cavities and floor cavities through open utility bridges in foundations

 A Rat infestation in a cavity wall is a serious matter.
 Electrical services, plastic pipes and other cables are all at risk of serious damage that could cause flooding, fire or both.
-The sounds of rats in wall cavities is often distressing and rats are often in the walls but not in the house or occupied areas.
+The sounds of rats in wall cavities are often distressing, and rats are often in the walls but not in the house or occupied areas.

 The most effective and humane form of pest control for rats in buildings is ALWAYS exclusion and not the usual impulse to set traps or lay poison.

-Traps and poison are sometimes essential for the initial pest control of existing rodents in your property, but they should be the last rodents to have access into your property – exclusion is the game!
+Rat traps and rodenticides (poison) are sometimes essential for the initial pest control of existing rodents in your property, but they should be the last rodents to have access into your property – exclusion is the game!
 Find the entry point and seal it.

 The only thing that rats won’t mess with are squirrels, or so it seems in our experience.